Prag8855/aab/content/guides/renew-german-freelance-visa.md

 - [ ] **Current residence permit**
     If you have a plastic residence permit, bring it.
 If your residence permit is in an older passport, bring the old passport and the new one.
 - [ ] **1 passport photo**
     You need a 35 × 45 mm biometric picture.
-[There are many ways to get biometric photos in Berlin](/guides/biometric-pictures-in-berlin).
+[There are many ways to get passport photos in Berlin](/guides/biometric-pictures-in-berlin).
 There is a photo booth at the *Ausländerbehörde*,[^5] but you should get a picture in advance.
 You do not need to cut the passport photos yourself; they have a tool for this.[^6]
 - [ ] **Proof of sufficient income**
     You must prove that you make enough income to support yourself in Berlin.
     - **If you are self-employed** (*[[Gewerbetreibender]]*), bring these documents: